Meet1995/biomedical-ner-relationship-classification/README.md

         - `relation_extractor`: This directory contains notebooks used for training the relation extraction models.
             - `rel-baseline.ipynb`: This notebook contains code for training the baseline relation extraction model.
             - `rel-flair.ipynb`: This notebook contains code for training the Flair-based relation extraction model.
+    - `inference`
+        - `inference-example-ner-rel.ipynb`: This notebook gives an example of how to load the trained NER and Relation models and get predictions from them.

 ## Dataset
 Harvard Medical School's "n2c2 adverse drug events (ADE) and medication extraction in the electronic health records" dataset is being used in this project.
 The dataset cannot be included in this repository as it is not open-source (we have had to sign agreements to gain access to it).
 However, it is noted that the dataset includes 303 de-identified textual medical records for training and 202 for testing from the MIMIC-III database.
 For each medical record text file there is also an annotation file with domain expert annotated entity tags and relationship tags.
 The entity tags include drug, strength, dosage, duration, frequency, form, route, reason, and ADE entity tags, while the relationship tags include strength-drug, dosage-drug, duration-drug, frequency-drug, form-drug, route-drug, reason-drug, and ADE-drug relationship tags.
 For example, the line "T3 ADE 11270 11293 Abdominal wall hematoma" in the annotation file indicates that the entity with ID "T3" is of type "ADE", occurs from index 11270 to index 11293 in the associated medical record text file, and has the text "Abdominal wall hematoma".
 Likewise, the line "R1 ADE-Drug Arg1:T3 Arg2:T4" in the annotation file indicates that the relationship with ID "R1" is of type "ADE-Drug", and is between entities with IDs "T3" and "T4".